 MEETINGS OF MEMBERS

 SECTION 1.
 ANNUAL MEETING.
 The annual meeting of the Members shall be held during the month of November of each year at a public place of business within the area served by the Cooperative so designated by the Board.
+The annual meeting can be held using remote communications technology.
 The notice of the meeting shall indicate the purpose of the meeting is for electing Directors, passing upon reports covering the previous fiscal year, and transacting such other business as may come before the membership.
 If the election of Directors shall not be held on the day designated therein, for any annual meeting or otherwise designated in the notice of meeting or at an adjourned meeting thereof, the Board of Directors shall cause the election to be at a special meeting of the Members as soon thereafter as conveniently may be scheduled.
 Failure to hold the annual meeting at the designated time shall not work a forfeiture of dissolution of the Cooperative.

 SECTION 2.
 NOTICE OF MEMBERS’ ANNUAL MEETINGS.
-Written or printed notice stating the place, day, and hour of the meeting, shall be delivered not less than ten (10) days nor more than thirty (30) days before the date of the meeting.
+Written, printed, or electronic notice stating the place, day, and hour of the meeting, shall be delivered not less than ten (10) days nor more than thirty (30) days before the date of the meeting.
 If mailed, such notice shall be deemed to be delivered when deposited in the United States mail, addressed to the Member at the Member’s address as it appears on the records of the Cooperative, with postage thereon paid.
 If sent via electronic format, such notice shall be deemed to be delivered upon transmittal, addressed to the Member at the Member’s electronic address as it appears on the records of the Cooperative.
 The failure of any Member to receive notice of an annual meeting of the Members shall not invalidate any action, which may be taken by the Members at any such meeting.

 SECTION 3.
 SPECIAL MEETINGS.
 Special meetings of the Members may be called by the Board of Directors or upon a written request signed by at least ten percent (10%) of all the Members and it shall thereupon be the duty of the Secretary to cause notice of such special meeting to be given as hereinafter provided.
-Special meetings of the Members may be held at any public meeting place within the CBEC Service Territory.
+Special meetings of the Members may be held at any public meeting place within the CBEC Service Territory byusing remote communications technology.